ATP

 This molecule It was discovered in 1929 by the German biochemist Karl Lohmann in Germany but at the same time, Cyrus H. Fiske and Yellapragada Subbarao discovered it in the United States.
 Years later, in 1941, its function as the main energy transfer molecule of the cell was discovered by Fritz Albert Lipmann.

-You may be interested: Goo
+You may be interested: Phosphorus Cycle

 See also: Lipid